CallMeHK/react-redux-bplate/README.md

 ## What is this?

-This is a quick redux cheatsheet I made for myself.
+This is a quick redux cheatsheet I made for myself using both class based and functional components.
 The patterns arent perfect but the ideas are all here.
 There are 4 examples of components connected to redux here:

  - The root component, App
  - Class based component ClassCount